Lobbying for Good: Why we need to see a fresh approach for a resilient food future

 About Lobbying For Good

-There are a growing number of food companies and investors who want Government to take a more proactive role in helping them deliver on their health and sustainability strategies.
-As a new Government takes office, it is important to give those businesses and investors a platform and help to amplify their asks of Government.
+A growing number of food companies and investors want Government to take a more proactive role in helping them deliver on their health and sustainability strategies.
+As a new Government takes office, it's important to give those businesses and investors a platform and help to amplify their asks of policymakers.

-In this blog series, The Food Foundation aims to highlight progressive voices within the food industry who - at the time of interview - we have identified as being leaders on specific areas within health and sustainability.
+In this blog series, we aim to highlight progressive voices within the food industry who - at the time of interview - we've identified as being leaders on specific areas within health and sustainability.
 We ask them what their vision is for a healthy and sustainable food system post-election and what specific actions the new Government should take in its first 100 days.

 We hope their commitment to creating a fairer and more sustainable food system will continue into the future and that these blogs will inspire other business leaders to add their voices to the call for the new Government to regulate for positive change.